Remigration: Etymology and development

-Identitarian movement
+Adoption by Identitarians

-Remigration is a core tenet of the Identitarian movement.
-It is presented as a solution to the "Great Replacement", a conspiracy theory which states that white people are being replaced through migration, violence, and high birth rates by people from Africa, Muslims in particular.
+A core tenet of the Identitarian movement is the "Great Replacement", a conspiracy theory which states that white people are being replaced through migration, violence, and high birth rates by people from Africa, Muslims in particular.
+Reducing or halting immigration and removing migrant populations are presented as a solution to social issues caused by the Great Replacement.

 In the 2010s the Identitarian movements were trying to avoid the use of historically tainted vocabulary while expressing their ideas, trying to create a "new language", for example, by replacing "race" with "culture".
 In the process, a successful strategy of reusing old terms with a new meaning had been discovered.
 In particular, while their meaning of "remigration" was a neologism intended to replace the tainted "deportation", the word itself had a reputable history.
-This was especially in the German-speaking countries, where remigration denoted the post-Second World war return of German refugees who fled from Nazism, thus creating positive associations.
-Similarly, the "infiltration" got a new name, Great Replacement, a myth which states that the white Christian European population is being progressively replaced with non-European populations, specifically from North Africa and the Middle East, through mass migration, demographic growth, and a European drop in the birth rate.
+This was especially true in German-speaking countries, where remigration denoted the post-Second World war return of German refugees who fled from Nazism, thus creating positive associations.
+Similarly, the term "infiltration" was replaced with the Great Replacement, a myth which states that the white Christian European population is being progressively replaced with non-European populations, specifically from North Africa and the Middle East, through mass migration, demographic growth, and a drop in the European birth rate.

-The French movement Generation Identity adopted remigration as part of its platform in 2015, but the new term remained obscure until January 2024, with mass interest generated by widely publicised 2023 Potsdam far-right meeting.
+The French movement Generation Identity adopted remigration as part of its platform in 2015, though the term remained obscure until January 2024, with mass interest generated by the widely publicised 2023 Potsdam far-right meeting.
 The situation in Germany was similar; between 2018 and 2023, Identitäre Bewegung Deutschland and Alternative for Germany (Alternative für Deutschland, or AfD) occasionally used the term, and the AfD adopted it as part of its platform in 2021, but widespread use only began in 2023.

-As of 2024, the discourse on remigration remained on the back burner within the AfD, with no radical proposals, allowing the party to appeal to a broad electorate.
+As of 2024, AfD had deemphasized making radical proposals on remigration, allowing the party to appeal to a broad electorate.
 At the same time, the concept was becoming increasingly normalised, with a wider audience now familiar with what was once an obscure Identitarian term.

-Proponents of remigration often use the historical example of the expulsion of Pieds-Noirs from Algeria in 1962 as a successful past instance of organised forced remigration, even though the exodus is described by some historians as an ethnic cleansing stimulated by violence and threats from the National Liberation Front (FLN) and part of the native Muslim population, as evidenced by the slogan "the suitcase or the coffin" promoted by the FLN, the kidnappings of Pieds-Noirs, or the Oran massacre of 1962.
+Proponents of remigration often use the historical example of the expulsion of Pieds-Noirs from Algeria in 1962 as a successful past instance of organised forced remigration, though the exodus is described by some historians as ethnic cleansing stimulated by violence and threats from the National Liberation Front (FLN) and part of the native Muslim population, as evidenced by the slogan "the suitcase or the coffin" promoted by the FLN, the kidnappings of Pieds-Noirs, or the Oran massacre of 1962.